yaoxianyu/NonGKI_Kernel_Build/README_EN.md

     - SUSFS patching may cause issues, requiring additional fixes (under Fixed Kernel Patch).
     - Make sure to correctly fill in **PATCHES_SOURCE** and **PATCHES_BRANCH**, otherwise it will result in errors.

+- **Update SUSFS Version**
+    - Intended to update version v1.5.5, which will stop receiving updates, to SUSFS v1.5.7.
+    - This patch originates from the Treewide Commit of rsuntk, the author of the KernelSU branch.
+    - Patching is not guaranteed to pass on the first attempt and may require creating your own patch for a secondary fix.
+    - Whether this step is executed is controlled by a variable.

 - **KPM Patcher (Experiment)**
     - Provides KPM kernel patch support for SukiSU-Ultra.
 Currently, this feature does not support devices with kernel versions ≤ 4.9.
 If you have backported some functionality for KPM manually, please adjust this section accordingly — however, we do not offer support for experimental features.
     - This feature works correctly under **Arch Linux** but behaves **abnormally on Ubuntu 22.04**.
 It is recommended to use the latest version of **Ubuntu or the Arch Linux YAML**.